 While healthy competition ultimately benefits all organizations, an abundance of choices makes it more difficult for those tasked with selecting the right CRM solution for their company to achieve the optimal outcome.

-Because of the volume of marketing messages from leading CRM vendors, many people are drawn to starting the process of selecting a CRM solution by going to software review sites, signing up for free trials, and rounding up the leading vendors for demonstrations.
+Because of the volume of marketing messages from leading CRM vendors, many people start the CRM selection process by visiting software review sites, signing up for free trials, and scheduling demonstrations with the leading vendors.

-However, when the CRM selection process begins with vendor demonstrations, the evaluation cycle can take much longer than everyone, including the vendor representatives, wants it to.
+However, when the CRM selection process begins with vendor demonstrations, the evaluation cycle can take much longer than everyone, including the vendor representatives, wants.

 An extended selection timeline has many hidden costs.
 Choosing the wrong product can result in large multi-year expenditures with little return.